 I finished some things that had been in the back burner – one of those I’ll-finish-this-later’s.
 Got to spend one on one – truly one on one – with my husband.
 Listened to music on my way home instead of the yapping of a podcast.
 Started taking in landscapes on the drive.
 Got to exercise by walking with my family – playing tennis and boxing and jumping and wrestling.

 But best of all was the laughter.
 It was the well-needed and long-forgotten laughter of yesteryear.
 But it had made a comeback and was bigger and better than ever.

 I got it all back thanks to the cleanse and it was worth every single second.

-It’s a sweet, perfect spot, that lets you comfortably experience the best of both worlds, and opens up the space you need for soak up this beautiful life (that we only get to live out once).
+It’s a perfect sweet-spot that lets you comfortably experience the best of both worlds, and opens up space you need for soaking up this beautiful life (that we only get to live out once).

 So go ahead.
 Cleanse away.